datng87/javascript-challenge/README.md

 Tool used: JavaScript, HTML, and CSS, and D3.js.

-The demo website can be found here: ## https://datng87.github.io/javascript-filters/
+The demo website can be found here: <strong> https://datng87.github.io/javascript-filters/ </strong>